hvox/kuratowski-widget/readme.md

 # Kuratowski's second graph on screen

-> [!WARNING]
-> This project is under active devepment and is not ready for production.

 You've probably always dreamed to have second Kuratowski's graph showing in a corner of your screen.

 Congatulations!
 Now it is finally possible thanks to this project of mine!